Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Set-AzureADApplication.md

 ```

 ### -Oauth2RequirePostResponse
-Set theis to True if an Oauth2 Post response is required
+Set this to True if an Oauth2 Post response is required

 ```yaml
 Type: Boolean